 The Company may have further capital requirements and exploration expenditures as it proceeds to expand exploration activities at its mineral projects, develop any such projects or take advantage of opportunities for acquisitions, joint ventures or other business opportunities that may be presented to it.
-The Company may sell additional Common Shares or other securities in the future to finance its operations or may issue additional Common Shares or other securities as consideration for future acquisitions.
+The Company may sell additional Common Shares or other securities in the future to finance its operations.
 The Company cannot predict the size or nature of future sales or issuances of securities or the effect, if any, that such future sales and issuances may have on the market price of the Common Shares.
 Sales or issuances of substantial numbers of Common Shares, or the perception that such sales or issuances could occur, may adversely affect the future market price of the Common Shares and dilute each IsoEnergy Shareholder's equity position in the Company.